 How Do I Get Rid of Fungal Toenails?

 There are a couple of methods we can employ to get rid of your fungal toenails, although the best option by far for most patients is laser therapy.
+Dr. Joel D. Foster, DPM is proud to offer this exciting, FDA-approved therapy to his patients.

 The fungal nail laser focuses a beam of light with a very carefully selected set of specifications.
 Essentially, the beam can pass through your nail and is completely painless and harmless to your body’s healthy cells.
 However, it is deadly to the types of fungi that cause fungal toenails.